Khan/aphrodite/README.md

 Support for colocating your styles with your React component.

 - Supports media queries without window.matchMedia
-- Supports pseudo-selectors like :hover, :active, etc. without needing to store hover or active state in components. :visited works just fine too.
+- Supports pseudo-selectors like `:hover`, `:active`, etc. without needing to store hover or active state in components. `:visited` works just fine too.
 - Respects precedence order when specifying multiple styles
-- Requires no AST transform (though you can have one to replace StyleSheet.create with a pre-computed value at compile time if you'd like).
+- Requires no AST transform (though you can have one to replace `StyleSheet.create` with a pre-computed value at compile time if you'd like).
 - Injects only the exact styles needed for the render into the DOM.
 - Can be used for server rendering (this is TODO at the moment).
 - No dependencies, tiny